Our Team

 In their free time, Jessa loves learning how to make new tools.
 Currently, they are building up their knife-making practice!

-Co-Organizer, Program & Intructor Coordination
+Co-Organizer, Programming & Intructor Coordination

 Site Coordinator